 “You knew this was coming.”
 Spoke a voice from behind that makes him freeze in his tracks.
 The man recognises the voice, it’s familiar to him but yet somehow different, more damaged and angry.
 Slowly he turns to face the owner of the voice and his heart drops.

-“You left me to rot,” said the voice.
+“You left me to rot,” says the voice.
 “You will suffer my pain.”

 The man squirms, trying to free himself but deep down he knows his efforts are futile.
 He knows that the voice is right, that his past had led him to this moment, had hunted him and now the hunt is over.
 The owner of the voice raises his other hand and with a flick of his fingers, the hand bursts into flames.
 The man begins to scream, his feeble efforts to free himself growing more and more frantic.